gardehal/python-playlist/README.md

 - fetch youtube still slow, probably still loading all videos from channel, in library pytube
 - rename to python-playlist
 - Implement LogUtil?
 Ex. fetches, add YT playlist
+- add length in seconds to qs
+- add alwaysDownload to source? for channels who often delete/gets deleted/restricted/unlisted
+- timeout/option to quit during fetch, stops completely on some channels, add time taken to fetch?
+- if a fetch fails, sources will be updated but playlist isn't meaning streams won't be added unless fetch is reset...
+- known issue: fetch freezes when fetching and a user is watching a live streaming website.
+Usually when fetching from large youtube channels.
+- reset doesn't work, not resetting sources
+- new function: download playlist, creates a new folder at path from settings, mp4s ordered by name ("0001_some video_some source")
+- restore source add source, have to check on deleted
+- cli command and functionality to order sources by number of videos since fetch sometimes messes up, to fail early - should be redundant by making every fetch channel save to playlist instead of waiting until end of fetch
+- command for re-queue/re-add stream from playlist during playback (something like "rw", removes stream, add it to the back of playlist)